thebestwp/thebestwordpress/content/posts/security.md

 Every website needs to *be secured* from plausible threats **without over-spending** on security.
 The degree to which each website should be secured must be individually assessed.

-> All software has vulnerabilities.

-The constant slew of updates released are patches against *known* vulnerabilities, but the ones that have yet to be publicly disclosed are still in there.

-Knowing that all software is vulnerable to hacking, and adding the fact that the internet is an extremely hostile environment, there is only one answer to the question of whether your website is secure: no.
-Anyone who tells you that anything on the internet is secure is either lying or incompetent.

-So, if we're not trying to make a secure website by installing updates then what are we doing?
+So, if we're not trying to make a secure website then what are we doing?

 **We are trying to achieve a reasonable level of security within our means.**

 ## The Golden Rule
 The real key with securing a Wordpress website is to follow this one golden rule: